 Vladimir Brljak, General Editor

-Vladimir Brljak is Assistant Professor in Early Modern Literature in the Department of English Studies at Durham University.
-He works mainly on English literary and intellectual history, 1500–1700, with wider interests in the history of poetics and hermeneutics.
-His articles have appeared in such journals as Milton Quarterly, Neuphilologische Mitteilungen, The Review of English Studies, Reformation and Renaissance Review, Studies in Medievalism, and Studies in Philology, as well as collections on the work of John Milton and the reception of Aristotle's Poetics.
-He has edited Allegory Studies: Contemporary Perspectives (Routledge, 2022) and his current projects include a monograph consolidating his doctoral and postdoctoral research on allegory in English literature and poetics c.1550–1750.
-He is a recipient of The Review of English Studies Essay Prize (2015) and has held research fellowships at the University of Cambridge (Thole Research Fellow, Trinity Hall; 2015–18), the Bodleian Library (2017), and the Huntington Library (2018).
+Vladimir Brljak is Associate Professor in Early Modern Literature in the Department of English Studies at Durham University.
+He works mainly on English literary and intellectual history, 1500–1700, with wider interests in the long history of poetics and hermeneutics, and the cultural history of space and space exploration.
+He has edited Allegory Studies: Contemporary Perspectives (Routledge, 2022), and his current projects include a monograph on allegory in English literature and literary theory, c.1550–1750.
+He is a recipient of The Review of English Studies Essay Prize (2015) and has held research fellowships at the University of Cambridge (Thole Research Fellow, Trinity Hall, 2015–18), the Bodleian Library (2017), the Huntington Library (2018), and the Warburg Institute (Long-Term Frances A. Yates Fellowship, forthcoming 2022–23).

 Micha Lazarus, General Editor